CZ-NIC/knot-resolver/modules/daf/README.rst

     -- Delete a rule
     daf.del(2)

+.. warning:: Only the first matching rule's action is executed.
+Defining additional actions for the same matching rule, e.g.  ``src = 127.0.0.1/8``, will have no effect.

 If you're not sure what firewall rules are in effect, see ``daf.rules``:

 .. code-block:: text